floringheorghiu/anonymize/README.md

 - **Advanced Price Handling**
   - Preserves currency symbols and their position (prefix/suffix)
   - Maintains decimal separators and number format
+  - Change currency symbol or use a custom acronym
+  - Re-anonymize prices to update currency symbol even if already anonymized
   - Examples:
     - "€175.00" → "€000.00"
     - "RRP €175.00 Save €115.01 (66%)" → "RRP €000.00 Save €000.00 (00%)"